 The next level above ground will become the first transportation level with high speed public transportation, such as high speed rail.
 Why high speed rail?
 Travelers in Tokyo (the largest city in the world) can make a trip in a small fraction of the time it takes to make a similar trip in a city like Atlanta where the population is much, much less dense.
 A public transportation user can occupy themselves in any self contained activity instead of being frustrated by drivers, and (if it’s high or even medium speed rail) get there sooner, safer, at lower cost and with less negative environmental impact.

-Like many systems, where space allows, the high speed level will also have parallel slower local transportation lines with more frequent stops.
+Like many systems around the world, the high speed level will also have parallel local transportation lines with more frequent stops.
 Where there isn’t enough space to build a local traffic line parallel, those lines will move to the level above.
 Waiting areas and seating compartments will be well ventilated with air circulation, filtration and cleaning systems that reduce modern (as well as ancient) health risks.
 I see this high speed/local speed architecture as incorporating all of the smartest and newest technology, but I don’t see it being visibly very different than the best modern transportation systems that already exist.

 The Winding Path

 The level beside or above the bike paths will be for walkers, skaters, families with young unpredictable children, handicap scooters.
 It will be for the people who want to move along on their own power, but for whatever reason, won’t move as quickly, or as predictably as a commuter cyclist.
-Where there is room, half of this corridor could be dedicated to hover boards, skaters and other users that don’t mix well with pedestrian traffic or commuter cyclists.
-Where there is room, there could be skateable architecture side features where bikes, boards and skaters could detour from time to time for acrobatic distractions.
+Half of this corridor could be dedicated to hover boards, skaters and other users that don’t mix well with pedestrian traffic or commuter cyclists.
+Where there is room, there could be skate/bike park side features where bikes, boards and skaters could detour from time to time for acrobatic recreation and distractions.
 This can come out into an adjacent built up area maybe in an extension like a rink area and could be designed as public art to provide visual interest to non-users as well as users.
 These areas will be connected to the public use areas of the complex.

 Up on the Roof

-The roof of the transportation column will be a green roof linear park with the features that local communities ask for.
-It might include children’s sports fields, water features, public art, native trees and plants, some edible plants, possible community gardens, space for public meetings, green space for group or individual exercise or meditation, outdoor exercise equipment, story teller’s square, entertainment, etc. This is the space that is used like a local public park, not really intended to provide additional transportation alternatives, a space that increases available land for public use and reduces heat island effects and remediates stormwater management problems.
+The roof of the transportation column will have components that include the features of a green roof, a linear park and wildlife bridges with additional features that local communities ask for.
+It might include children’s sports fields or complexes, water features, public art, native trees and plants, some edible plants, possibly community vegetable gardens, space for public meetings, green space for group or individual exercise or meditation, outdoor exercise equipment, story teller’s square, entertainment, etc. This is the space that is used like a local public park, incorporating the destinations that many people seek into the transportation column itself, making it a space undoes much of the damage that transportation causes now and increases available land for public use.
+It will reduce heat island effects and remediates stormwater management problems.

 Throughout the system I see a lot of structural, functional, system, environmental and social integration similar to the way this park was designed, almost as though it were a living organism.
 The more natural systems that can be used to provide services the better.
 Note that they use a lake for irrigation and even have gardens in the underground parking structure!